benaziziasmae/School_District_Analysis/README.md

  **1- How is the district summary affected?**

-   If we compare the results from PyCitySchools and PyCitySchools_Challenge, we can see a slight difference in the results: 1% drop avg math score between two analysis, while the average reading score stayed the same.
+   If we compare the results from PyCitySchools and PyCitySchools_Challenge, we can see a slight difference in the results: 1% drop avg math score and reading between two analysis:

-   - Average math and reading scores dropped just by 1%, i.e. from 79% to 78% and 81.9% to 80.9% respectively.
+   - Average math and reading scores dropped just by 1%, i.e. from 79.9% to 79.8% and 81.8% to 81.9% respectively.
-   - % Passing Math, % Passing Reading and % Overall passing also showed 1% drop after the change from 75% to 74%, 86% to 85% and 65% to 64% respectively.
+   - % Passing Math, % Passing Reading and % Overall passing also showed 1% drop after the change from 74.9% to 74,8%, from 85.8% to 85.7% and 65.1% to 64.9% respectively.

    *District Summary after*